Creating the Setup Script

 Note

-The following operations cannot be performed within a setup script:
+The following cannot be performed within a setup script:

-• Creating Snowpark user-defined functions (UDFs) or procedures that utilize IMPORT from a named stage.
+Creating Snowpark user-defined functions (UDFs) or procedures that use IMPORT to include files on a named stage.

-• Calling procedures, functions or anonymous code blocks that make use of extension code.
+Calling procedures, functions or anonymous code blocks that refer to code not included in the application package.

-• Using CALL to call a procedure that has EXECUTE AS CALLER.
+Using CALL to call a procedure that runs as EXECUTE AS CALLER.

 There are additional restrictions on objects created within a versioned schema.